 In this global environment, the pressure for HR to help define the talent path ahead is increasing.
-My mission, for this six-part series, is to help HR leaders become more aware of the upcoming seismic shift, understand its complexities and get ready to change at the pace our world is changing around us.
+My mission, for this content series, is to help HR leaders become more aware of the upcoming seismic shift, understand its complexities and get ready to change at the pace our world is changing around us.

 GPS versus HR mapping strategies

 We know how easy it is for our smartphones to map our route to a known or unknown destination.
 The mobile app then gives us audible directions as we progress toward our destination.

 We take GPS for granted as an integrated part of our life activities.
 But what if the landscape were to change like after a flood, earthquake or hurricane?
 What if GPS data were, on occasion, in error or not reliable?
 What if road signs, landmarks and bridges were no longer where we used to find them?
 We tend to become dependent on what has been routine and worked well for us in the past.

 Similarly, the phenomenon of a rapidly changing global economic landscape and massive people migrations presents a dilemma for many HR and business executives in attempting to chart a path forward.